 The storm, which began pounding Dallas with 20-30 mph winds, has finally stopped.
 But the weather is still rainy and cold on this lazy Sunday afternoon.
 Us Mumbaikars have the perfect recipe to make you feel good on days like this, which includes tea accompanied by “ YES YOU GUESSED IT” piping hot Samosas.
 This combination will definitely brighten up your mood on a dreary and boring day.
 Here’s the kicker!!!!
-When you find out those samosas are filled with spicy shrimp instead of the usual potatoes and peas then it definitely becomes a meal fit for the gods!!!!
+When you find out these are Shrimp Samosa instead of the usual potatoes and peas then it definitely becomes a meal fit for the gods!!!!

 Its been a very hectic week altogether.
 I certainly do not mind the fast-paced nature of my job.
 But as a researcher there are bound to be days when your experiments (even the simplest ones) just refuse to work.
 It is part and parcel of the field I am in but that does not make it easier to accept.
 The only thing you can do is to be patient and try to figure out the problem, which was always difficult for me in the beginning.
 But I have been in this field for more than 5 years now so I have been able to deal with situations like this a lot better.
 I hope the coming week provides me with solutions to my problems.